kennajw/spotify-cs506/README.md

 ## Goals
 We aim to successfully predict the percentage of an artist's playtime across all their songs as well as to predict individual playtime for each of their tracks.
 We also hope to design our model such that changes in Spotify data, such as new artists and tracks, will result in a successful prediction by optimizing our model to adapt to differing data sets.
+We want to compare time listened to multiple other varaibles listed below which we believe might have an impact on the outcome of whether a song is skipped, and how long it is listened to if it is skipped.

 ## Data Collection
 - **Source**: We will be using the [Spotify Streaming History](https://www.kaggle.com/datasets/sgoutami/spotify-streaming-history) dataset from Kaggle .